Skip to content

 Magneto editor David Lillywhite presents the Art of Bespoke Award trophy at the 2024 Concours of Elegance Hampton Court Palace.

 The car was first bought by Francis Ronald Lambert Mears, and was registered to his barracks in Ranikhet, India.
 It went through a couple of owners during the next 20 years, before finding one family who kept it safe for more than 50 years until Chris Jaques contacted them directly and managed to purchase it.
 It has never been on the open market.
-Sadly, Chris passed away before the car’s restoration could be finished, and his wish was for the family to complete it.
+Sadly, Chris passed away before the Bentley’s restoration could be finished, and his wish was for the family to complete it.

 At some point it had been painted British Racing Green, but the original cream colour was still evident in places, and this has now been replicated during an extensive restoration that took three years.
 Throughout the process, the express desire was to retain all the original features and components.